Field Hockey - Fall 2023

 Kids develop their social and mental skills, physical strength, and character while learning how to play field hockey.
 Teamwork and active participation are key components.
 Every child plays as there are no tryouts or cuts.

 The season will run 7 to 9 weeks.
 Teams will play six games.
-Most games will be played on Sundays.
+Most, if not all, games are played on Sundays!

-Questions: If you have questions regarding the field hockey program, please contact Seth at Rec & Ed, email@example.com.
+Questions: If you have questions regarding the field hockey program, please contact Theda at Rec & Ed, email@example.com.

 Practices and Games

-Games begin Sunday, September 11th.
-The season will run seven to nine weeks.
-Games are scheduled on some Saturdays from 9 am to 4 pm, and Sundays from 12pm to 6pm, at area schools.
-Sundays will be used in the fall due to Michigan football scheduling.
+The games begin on Sunday, September 10th.
+The season will run from seven to nine weeks.
+Games are scheduled on some Sundays from 11am to 6pm, at area schools.
+If there are Saturday games, they are from 9am to 4pm.
+Sundays will be used in the fall due to Michigan's football scheduling.
 You will receive a schedule of games and locations from your head coach.

 We accept VISA, MasterCard, and American Express credit cards.
 Please make all checks payable to Ann Arbor Public Schools or AAPS.
 Payments can be made in cash at the Rec & Ed office.